pratian-pyclub/pocs/README.md

 - Exploring a Maze
 - Implementing a binary search tree that accepts any input type
 - The Knight’s Tour Problem
+- Dijkstra's Problem

 ### Projects:
 1. Create rate-limiting tool with Python and Redis
   - Use the Python Redis package, https://pypi.python.org/pypi/redis.
   - Redis will be used to store all the values to be processed.
   - A background job will read the data from Redis and process them at regular intervals.
   - Background jobs will be managed using the RQ Python package, http://python-rq.org/
   - Create a CLI function that would start these background processes